 The other 86 percent owe to some common management challenges:

 - lack of effective communication (20 percent) and,

 - poor project management skills (32 percent)

-As lack of, or improper, communication often cause change management projects to fail, companies now have to reconsider their internal communications efforts.
+As a lack of, or ineffective, communication often cause change management projects to fail, companies now have to reconsider their internal communications efforts.

 What's next?
 Download the eBook “10 Principles of Modern Employee Communications” where we share tips & best practices for successfully communicating with your employees in today's digital age.